yzz9048/RMMP/README.md

  The complete code is coming soon.

 # Datasets
-For AIops18, please refer to https://github.com/BEbillionaireUSD/Maat

-For GAIA, please refer to https://github.com/CloudWise-OpenSource/GAIA-DataSet

 Media and SN are coming soon, and we present a toy dataset (the illustration expriment in the paper), similar to Media and SN, except that the data volume is smaller: https://drive.google.com/file/d/1sBylsgSY8jP1WHHCtipWOKgF8nCHoL1u/view?usp=drive_link

 # Details